HidayetSelimASAN/SoccerGame-VHDL-/README.md

 # SoccerGame-VHDL-
-A basic Soccer Game design using VHDL hardware description language on Basys3 FPGA board
+A basic Soccer Game design using VHDL hardware description language deployed on Basys3
 --------------------------------------------------------------------
 - You may check Tentative plan pdf for the description of the project
 - You may check Project Report pdf for the detailed explenation of the code